Searches for continuous gravitational waves from nine young supernova remnants: Searches

-Here $f$ is the frequency in each bin (discretized at $1/T_\mathrm{SFT}$), $t$ is the time stamp of each \ac{SFT}, and $S_h$ is the strain noise \ac{PSD} harmonically averaged over the H1 and L1 interferometers.
+where the sums run over the given $T_\mathrm{span}$, $f_{\min}$, and $f_{\max}$ for each target.
+Here $f$ is the frequency of each bin (discretized at $1/T_\mathrm{SFT}$), $t$ is the time stamp of each \ac{SFT}, and $S_h$ is the strain noise \ac{PSD} harmonically averaged over the H1 and L1 interferometers.
 Maximizing this figure of merit roughly corresponds to optimizing (minimizing) the detectable \ac{GW} strain, harmonically averaged over the frequency band.
-The sum was evaluated over \ac{SFT}s only, with a different time span $T_\mathrm{span}$ and frequency band $(f_{\min}, f_{\max})$ for each target.
-Although the frequency band for each search varied target by target, the sum was dominated by the least noisy frequencies that are searched for all targets, and thus the optimization always picked time spans near the end of \ac{S6} when the noise at those frequencies was best (least) and the \ac{SFT} duty factor was highest.
+Although the frequency band for each search varied target by target, the sum was dominated by the least noisy frequencies that are searched for all targets, and thus the optimization always picked time spans near the end of \ac{S6} when the noise at those frequencies was best (least) and the \ac{SFT} duty factor (total \ac{SFT} time divided by $T_\mathrm{span}$ divided by numbers of interferometers [two]) was highest.
 This figure of merit also neglects the small effect where \ac{LHO} is better for high declination sources and \ac{LLO} is better for low \citep{Jaranowski1998}.
 Since the optimal data stretches tended to have comparable amounts of H1 and L1 data, the declination effect was at most a few percent, less than the amplitude calibration uncertainties.